Dr4kk0nnys/Financial-System/README.txt

         -> 4. Make an easy to read method, that returns how much you earned with each item:
             -> You sold 40 pieces of shit, and earned R$ 190 of profit -> You sold 2 smartwatches, and earned R$ 200 of profit

+    I - Work on the 'where is my money going' function ( show like: You've spent R$ 100 on 001, R$ 300 on Luz, etc ... ) -> Add a method where it also shows the percentage of the total cost
+            - You've spent R$ 100 ( 21% of your total income on Luz )
+            - You've spen R$ 20 ( 11.3 % of your total income on 001 ), 001 could also be translated into the actual product name
+    J - Instead of saving things like '001' or '002' save it with the real name ( Moletom, Smartwatch, Luz, Comida )

 # - Databases: